 Turkeys are highly vocal by nature, and if you intend to fill your tags, you must know how to speak the language.
 This is done with the use of a quality turkey call.
 With the right turkey call in hand, you can coax gobblers from great distances, bringing them into bow range.

-This leads to an endless number of hunters every spring seeking out the best turkey calls for taking tough toms.
+This leads to an endless number of hunters every spring seeking out the calls for taking tough toms.

 A Call That Talks The Talk

-At a Glance: Here are my Top Picks of Turkey Calls
+At a Glance: Here are my Top Picks for Turkey Calls

 + BEST OVERALL – Lynch World Champion Turkey Box Call.
 This is my personal box call of choice.
 I have owned this call for approximately ten years, and it has served me well throughout.